Where to Stay in Puerto Escondido

 The fantastic Villas Carrizalillo overlooking Playa Carrizalillo.

-Along Zicatela beach we like the charming and family-friendly Hotel Santa Fe and trendy Punta Zicatela, farther south on La Punta beach where it’s a little quieter.
+Along Zicatela beach I like the luxurious Casa Joseph Zicatela, the charming and family-friendly Hotel Santa Fe, and the trendy Punta Zicatela, farther south on La Punta beach where it’s a little quieter.

-In and around Rinconada the best place to stay is the semi-luxurious Villas Carrizalillo (our favorite hotel in the Puerto Escondido area), perched above a glorious beach.
+In and around Rinconada the best place to stay is the semi-luxurious Villas Carrizalillo (my favorite hotel in the Puerto Escondido area), perched above a glorious beach.

 Staying in Puerto Escondido – Tips & Info

-Puerto Escondido is a laid-back resort town on the Pacific coast of Mexico, and one of our absolute favorite places to go in the country.
-Puerto Escondido is best known for its wonderful beaches, tropical setting, surf scene (it’s the home of the “Mexican Pipeline”), and scuba diving.
+Puerto Escondido is a laid-back resort town on the Pacific coast of Mexico, and one of our favorite places to go in the country.
+It is best known for its wonderful beaches, tropical setting, surf scene (it’s the home of the “Mexican Pipeline”), and scuba diving.

 Where is Puerto Escondido?